 - Blood Knight: Enjoys smashing her enemies, very much.
 In her Dark Princess outfit she practically dives into Evil Gloating before every fight, and after (if she scores MVP).

-- Character Development: In her character story, after she overheard and barged into a secret meeting to learn that her comrades went along with her Cute and Psycho antics because they accepted her Composite Character identity and did not want to make her feel alienated, her insecurities reduced and she became more open and friendlier to others, and also calmly accepts when people asks her about her "Lützow" identity.
+- Character Development: In her character story, after she overheard and barged into a secret meeting to learn that her comrades went along with her Cute and Psycho antics because they accepted her Composite Character identity and did not want to make her feel alienated, her insecurities reduced and she became more open and friendlier to others, and also calmly accepts when people ask her about her "Lützow" identity.

 - Composite Character: A weird kind of deconstruction and zig-zag.
-Late in her character story, it was revealed that, thanks to the fact that Deustchland was renamed "Lützow" after the original, Admiral Hipper-class Lützow was sold to the Soviet Union, and thanks to the fact that Wisdom Cubes help manifest a shipgirl based on peoples' perceptions of the ships (and thus, people constantly confusing the two simultaneously-extant Lützows becomes relevant), the in-game Deutschland we know represents both the Deutschland-class ship number one and Hipper-Lützow at the same time, even though physically she's largely the Deutschland-class one.
-She herself is cognizant of this fact, and developed a painful Inferiority Superiority Complex over it.
+Late in her character story, it was revealed that thanks to the fact that Deutschland was renamed "Lützow" after the original, Admiral Hipper-class Lützow was sold to the Soviet Union, and thanks to the fact that Wisdom Cubes help manifest a shipgirl based on peoples' perceptions of the ships (and thus, people constantly confusing the two simultaneously-extant Lützows becomes relevant), the in-game Deutschland we know represents both the Deutschland-class ship number one and Hipper-Lützow at the same time, even though physically she's largely the Deutschland-class one.
+She herself is cognizant of this fact and developed a painful Inferiority Superiority Complex over it.
 She deeply feared possible rejection from her Ironblood comrades if they found out.

 - Cute and Psycho: Acts and speaks like a stereotypical fantasy genre Evil Overlord, with a Slasher Smile to boot.
 Despite her initial bossy and aggressive lines, she also rather cutely demands to be carried like a princess if she falls in love with the commander.